 A noose (around 50 cm diameter) is made up of heavy-duty 80-100lb fishing line and placed in a circular groove in the sand.
 It is attached to a pole held by the rescuer.
 A loop of line is created at the handle end of the pole as an added precaution against the operator dropping the pole (with bird attached).
+The pole needs to be held with the end resting on the sand as movement of the line in the wind will arouse the birds' suspicion.

 Fish (or appropriate bait) is placed about a metre behind the noose (further than the beak can reach); the bird walks into the 'capture area'.
 A quick pull causes the noose to encircle the bird's leg, capturing the bird.